IzzulGod/GPT2-Indo-Instruct-Tuned/README.md

 ```
 ---

-*This model is an experimental project aimed at creating conversational AI capabilities for the Indonesian language community.*
+*Disclaimer: This model was developed as an experimental project for learning purposes.
+While it performs well on basic tasks, it may have limitations in reasoning and real-world usage.*